-The Office of Communiversity serves APU students by providing purposeful programming while challenging and developing their intellectual and spiritual growth.
-The goal is to create a Christ-centered community.
-Communiversity helps meet the social, cultural, recreational, intellectual, and spiritual needs of the APU community in some of the following ways: APU clubs and organizations, commuter services, intramurals, concerts, cultural arts, outdoor adventures (recreational trips and rental programs), and various other events.
+The Office of Communiversity serves APU students by providing purposeful programming that develops intellectual and spiritual growth.
+The goal is to create a Christ-centered community by meeting the social, cultural, recreational, intellectual, and spiritual needs of the APU community in the following ways: clubs and organizations, commuter services, intramurals, concerts, cultural arts, outdoor adventures, and various other events.
 Communiversity also manages the Student Union (a.k.a.
-Cougar Dome) and InCom which is located in the Cougar Dome, one of the primary on-campus information hubs for the student community.
+Cougar Dome) and InCom, one of the primary on-campus information hubs for the student community.